jamiz9569/university-management/README.md

 ## Initial Setup

-1. Create an admin account using the seeder:
+1. Create an admin , student and faculty  account using the seeder:

 ```bash
 cd backend